Tobruk (game): Gameplay

 Each turn represents thirty seconds of real time, and each counter represents a single vehicle or a platoon of soldiers.
 The game board is a featureless desert terrain, the only defenses being man-made, such as slit trenches, bunkers, wire entanglements and tank revetments.
 Each round of fire requires dice rolls to resolve a successful hit, location of the hit and the damage caused.
 The game system uses SPI's Simultaneous-Sequential-Play-System, a more realistic system than the traditional wargame "I Go, You Go" sequential turn system.

 Publication history

 Tobruk was designed by freelance game designer Harold Hock and was developed by Avalon Hill staffer Randall Reed, who also provided the artwork.
 A 1st edition was only sold at the 1975 Origins Game Fair, with a few units also sold via mail-order.
 Several errors in the rules were discovered, and a 2nd edition with revised rulebook and charts was quickly released later in the same year.
 The game received little support or publicity from Avalon Hill and did not sell well.
 In 1987, Avalon Hill sold the rights back to Hock.

 In 2002, Critical Hit Inc. extensively revised and expanded the game and released the result as Advanced Tobruk.
 The game proved popular, and Critical Hit produced several expansion modules.

 Reception

+In the inaugural issue of Perfidious Albion, Charles Vasey and Geoff Barnard traded comments about the game.
+Barnard noted, "The game is complicated, and can be very long winded in terms of the amount of player work that must be expended to determine quite minor points ...
+Notwithstanding this, the game is certainly very realistic."
+Vasey replied, "I found it an interesting game, and one that I was at least pleased to attempt, but I would view it much along the lines of being rich.
+Nice if someone hands it to you on a plate, but far too much work otherwise."